mkarneim/lua-stream-api/README.md

 st.foreach(print)
 ```

-Now, that we know how how to access the elements of the stream, let's see how we can modify it.
+Now, that we know how to access the elements of the stream, let's see how we can modify it.
 ### Filtering Elements
 Element-filtering is, besides *element-mapping*, one of the most used applications of stream pipelines.